Ned 'n' Edna's Blend Agenda: Plot

 Chazz Busby (the ballet teacher from "Smoke on the Daughter") starts auditioning actors for a production of a passion play.
 Ned auditions to reprise his role as Jesus for the fifth year running, but is rejected when Chazz does not see enough potential in him.
 Homer overhears Chazz speaking to Ned and asks to take the role of Jesus, which he gets.
-After a caution from Lisa during rehearsals, Homer stuns the audience with his performance and everything is going great until the cross Homer is tied to snaps and falls on Ned.
+After a caution from Lisa during rehearsals, Homer stuns the audience with his performance, until the cross Homer is tied to snaps and falls on Ned.
 Before the ambulance drives off, Edna Krabappel wishes to get into the ambulance with Ned, but is told that only family members are allowed: Ned reveals that she is his wife, the couple having secretly gotten married.

 As the news about Ned and Edna's marriage spreads around town, Marge offers to have a party for their marriage and they both agree.
 Bart, noticing Edna's struggle to bond with Rod and Todd when alone with them, urges her to introduce them to the "real world" or life will be extremely difficult for them.
 While Ned is at a left-handers' support meeting, Edna goes to one of Rod and Todd's parent-teacher meetings at their Christian school.
 Disgusted by the lack of proper education in their school, Edna transfers them to Springfield Elementary, much to Ned's chagrin.
 That night, Ned has a dream that Rod and Todd do not live up to his expectations.
 On the day of the party, Edna and Ned argue about Rod and Todd's fashion (light-up trainers and temporary tattoos) and new vocabulary (Rod says "Chillax, Daddy").
 Annoyed at Ned's inability to trust her, Edna leaves with the kids while Ned stays with the Simpsons for the night.
 The next morning, Ned sees Homer and Marge get into a fight and realizes that there will always be things that he and Edna will disagree on, so he rushes to the school and makes up with Edna.
 At the end, Homer, dressed up in Jesus costume, opens up Sleazy Sam's (which in the opening credits was the billboard advertisement) loan rental bank and claims to be the real Jesus until God shocks him with a lightning bolt.

+Production

+For the press release for the episode, the episode was titled "Ned 'n' Edna's Blend."
+Subsequent releases for the episode retitled the episode "Ned 'n' Edna's Blend Agenda."

+Cultural references

+Ned's nightmare is in the style of a Davey and Goliath claymation.

+In July 2023, it was reported that this episode may have predicted that Elon Musk would rename Twitter to X because a screenshot showed Homer's smartphone having an app with an X logo.
+However, it was argued that the app may have been a parody of the Safari logo.